 - Plans - Licensed Premises, 1923-1994, Series 2237

 These plans were transferred to the State Records Office by the Office of Racing, Gaming and Liquor and contain architectural drawings for hotels throughout the metropolitan area as well as the State.
 Although the hotels in this plan series are limited and do not include all hotels in Western Australia, some significant licensed premises are represented.
 Most of the plans date from after the 1950's but some earlier plans extending back to the 1920's are included as well.
 Metropolitan hotel plans are grouped at consignment 5585 and country hotel plans are grouped at consignment 5586.
 Full plan listings are accessible at the State Records Office Search Room.

 Further Architectural Drawings

 - Plans - Architectural - Public Buildings, 1926-1992, Series 1457

 Under the Health Act 1911, there was a requirement for the Executive Director of Public Health to approve the opening of any public building (a function that devolved to local authorities in the early 1990's).
 The plans that were lodged as part of this requirement form another very useful source of architectural information.
 The plans cover a wide range of public buildings including halls, churches, theatres, non-government schools, club rooms, etc. The State Records Office holds a register to these plans (available on microfilm) and the plans themselves are accessible in aperture card format.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of education and school related records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at firstname.lastname@example.org or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at firstname.lastname@example.org or in person.